-- (i) The animal poses a direct threat to the health or safety of others; - (ii) The animal causes substantial damage to the property of others (including university property); - (iii) The animals presence requires or results in a fundamental alteration of a university program or function: - (iv) The owner consistently fails to comply with the policy governing animals in the residence halls; or - (v) The animal or its presence creates an unmanageable disturbance or interference with the university community. - (6) Bicycles, mopeds and motorcycles
+- (i) The animal poses a direct threat to the health or safety of others; - (ii) The animal causes substantial damage to the property of others (including university property); - (iii) The animal's presence requires or results in a fundamental alteration of a university program or function; - (iv) The owner consistently fails to comply with the policy governing animals in the residence halls; or - (v) The animal or its presence creates an unmanageable disturbance or interference with the university community. - (6) Bicycles, scooters, and other personal conveyance vehicles

-Campus regulations regarding the parking and storing of bicycles, mopeds and motorcycles must be observed.
-Motorcycles and mopeds are not permitted inside a university residence.
-If a resident brings a bicycle into the residence, the bicycle may not be parked or stored in corridors, restrooms, lounges, entryways, trunk rooms or in any area of the building other than the owners room/suite/apartment.
-The owner is responsible for any damages or soiled carpet caused by bringing a bicycle into a residence.
-Riding bicycles inside a building is prohibited.
+Campus regulations regarding the parking and storing of bicycles, scooters, and other personal conveyance vehicles must be observed.
+Motorized vehicles (including electric scooters and hoverboards) are not permitted inside a university residence.
+If a resident brings a non-motorized personal conveyance vehicle into the residence, it may not be parked or stored in corridors, restrooms, lounges, entryways, trunk rooms or in any area of the building other than the owner's room/suite/apartment.
+The owner is responsible for any damages or soiled carpet caused by bringing a personal conveyance vehicle into a residence.
+Riding bicycles and other personal conveyance vehicles inside a building is prohibited.
 Bicycles and mopeds must be registered with the Bowling Green city police, 175 W. Wooster st. For more information please call 419-352-2571.
-Bicycles and mopeds may only be locked to bike racks and not to ramps, stairwells or other stationary objects.
+Bicycles and other personal conveyance vehicles may only be locked to bike racks and not to ramps, stairwells or other stationary objects.
 See the parking rules and regulations regarding designated parking areas.